ericklui678/react-demo/readme.md

 Please list build and run steps here:

 1) Go into project root directory
+2) Run 'npm install' to install package.json dependencies
-2) Run 'npm run start-dev' in terminal
+2) Run 'npm run start-dev' in terminal to start the app

 _P.S: Feel free to add any other bonus functionality you can think of_